sdc/moodle-block_leap/readme.md

-# Leap Grade Tracking plugin for Moodle
+# Leap plugin for Moodle

 This plugin runs overnight and creates columns in a course's gradebook, assigns grading critera, pre-populates them.